 In order to figure out how much you can spend on your ads while still making a profit, you have to start by calculating how much revenue they generate.
 The conversion rate of your ad tells you how many readers who clicked the ad went on to purchase the book, and the revenue per acquisition is the amount of expected revenue from each purchase minus the cost per click.
 You can find step-by-step instructions and an easy-to-use template for estimating ad conversion rates and expected revenue here.

 To maximize your ad’s conversion rate and expected revenue, be thoughtful about which books you choose to promote.
 Some books are more likely to convert and generate revenue than others:

-- Discounted books have high conversion rates, and the lower the price, the greater the purchase rate — our $0.99 Featured Deals drive 75% more engagement than $2.99 deals.
+- Discounted books have high conversion rates, and the lower the price, the greater the purchase rate — ads for $0.99 books have 31% higher average CTRs than ads for books priced $1.99+.

 - Box sets have higher purchase rates than single books of the same cost, which means you’re more likely to generate box set sales at higher prices.